One-Way Flight Reservation for Visa Applications

 Here are the most common factors they weigh:

-Now, here’s where onward tickets come in.
+Now, here’s where onward journey proofs come in.
 They directly influence how the consulate sees your intent.
 If you hand them a real, verifiable reservation with a valid PNR, you’re showing that you’ve already made concrete plans to leave or move onward.

 That PNR code is powerful.
 It’s not just a random number — it’s an airline system record that consular staff can check in seconds.
 When your reservation pulls up on the airline’s site, it removes doubt.
 You’re not presenting a flimsy piece of paper; you’re showing them something they can verify instantly.